AvalZ/WAF-A-MoLE/README.md

 ## Sample Usage

 You can evaluate the robustness of your own WAF, or try WAF-A-MoLE against some example classifiers.
 In the first case, have a look at the [Model](https://github.com/AvalZ/waf-a-mole/blob/master/wafamole/models/model.py) class.
-Your custom model need to implement this class in order to be evaluated by WAF-A-MoLE.
+Your custom model needs to implement this class in order to be evaluated by WAF-A-MoLE.
 We already provide wrappers for *sci-kit learn* and *keras* classifiers that can be extend to fit your feature extraction phase (if any).

 ### Help

 `wafamole --help`
 ```
 Usage: wafamole [OPTIONS] COMMAND [ARGS]...